wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 ### What does this do? <!-- omit in toc -->
 This is used to restrict the ability to register security information (IE MFA registration), to only locations that are trusted (such as an office), or named locations (such as the countries that users would be likely to sign in from).
 Or devices that are already hybrid joined or compliant with security policies.

-Blocking all attempts from locations other than these, reducing the attack vector so it's less likely malicious registration could occur.
+Blocking all attempts from locations other than these.

 _This can be customised to restrict further._

+### Why is this useful? <!-- omit in toc -->
+Where's it's possible to restrict the ability to register this information to specific locations, such as only within a company office, or cloud environment, the possible attack vector is reduced so it's less likely malicious registration could occur.

 Example below:
 <details>